ViacheslavJs/modals-react/README.md

 ## Fullstack

-Fragment of an online store.
+Fragment of an online store - `Fullstack.js` file.
 Works with the Express server!

 Main functionality:
  - Product cards